Animal Wall

-The Animal Wall (Wal yr Anifeiliaid) is a sculptured wall depicting 15 animals in the Castle Quarter of the city centre of Cardiff, Wales.
+The Animal Wall (Wal yr Anifeiliaid) is a sculptured wall depicting 14 animals in the Castle Quarter of the city centre of Cardiff, Wales.
 It stands to the west of the entrance to Cardiff Castle, having been moved from its original position in front of the castle in the early 1930s.
 The design for the wall was conceived by William Burges, architect to the third Marquess of Bute, during Burges's reconstruction of the castle in the 1860s, but it was not executed until the late 1880s/early 1890s.
-This work, which included the original nine animal sculptures, all undertaken by Burges's favourite sculptor, Thomas Nicholls, was carried out under the direction of William Frame, who had previously assisted Burges at both Cardiff Castle and at Castell Coch.
+This work, which included the original nine animal sculptures, all undertaken by Burges's favourite sculptor, Thomas Nicholls, was carried out under the direction of William Frame, who had previously assisted Burges at both Cardiff Castle and Castell Coch.
 When the wall was moved in the early 20th century, the fourth Marquess commissioned Alexander Carrick to carve a further six sculptures to sit on the extended wall which now fronted Bute Park.
 The Animal Wall is a Grade I listed structure.

 History and description

 John Crichton-Stuart succeeded to the marquessate of Bute in 1848 at the age of six months, on the death of his father.
 By his 21st birthday, he had converted to Catholicism and come into an inheritance that reputedly made him "the richest man in the world".
 A significant part of his patrimony included estates in South Wales, brought into the Bute family by his great-grandfather's marriage to Charlotte Windsor, heiress to Herbert Windsor, 2nd Viscount Windsor.
-The estates centred on Cardiff Castle, a building the marquess despised; "I am painfully alive to the fact that the castle is very far indeed from setting anything like an example in art".
+The estates centred on Cardiff Castle, a building the marquess despised: "I am painfully alive to the fact that the castle is very far indeed from setting anything like an example in art".
 In 1865, he met William Burges.
-This may have resulted from Burges’ father's engineering firm, Walker, Burges and Cooper, having undertaken work on the East Bute Docks in Cardiff for the second Marquess.
-Bute and Burges established a partnership of patron and architect which lasted until Burges' death in 1881 and saw them transform both Cardiff Castle, and the ruins of another castle, north of Cardiff, Castell Coch.
+This may have resulted from Burges' father's engineering firm, Walker, Burges and Cooper, having undertaken work on the East Bute Docks in Cardiff for the second Marquess.
+Bute and Burges established a partnership of patron and architect which lasted until Burges' death in 1881 and saw them transform both Cardiff Castle and the ruins of Castell Coch, another castle north of Cardiff.
 The architectural writer Michael Hall considers these buildings to be Burges' best, "amongst the most magnificent the Gothic Revival ever achieved".